evoingram/newAQCWebsite/README.md

 Still left to finish:

 - [ ] figure out why submitted order form is redirecting to php page
-- [ ] change wording on pq calculator to reflect ordering also
 - [ ] set up digital resume on ericaingram.com as placeholder for now
 - [ ] mobile/tablet versions
 - [ ] proofing
+- [ ] add button to order another when complete

 Done so far: